 In this challenging fiscal environment, progressive employers and unions will work together to maintain and improve services and to minimize negative effects of changes on employees.
-Management has the responsibility for change leadership, and the potential for positive change can be maximized only with the support of employ-
+Management has the responsibility for change leadership, and the potential for positive change can be maximized only with tho support of employees.